Put our talent to work

 Catalyte finds extraordinary developers from unexpected places.
 Tony Richards is one of those developers.

-A fast food worker in the Bay Area, Tony moved to Chicago without a safety net to join our training program.
+A fast food worker in the Bay Area, Tony moved to Chicago without a safety net to join our apprenticeship program.
 A year later, he’s entrenched in a new career and already paying it forward by training the next class of Catalyte developers.

 Tony shared the story of his transition from the service to IT industries on Thrive Global.
 He shared tips for others looking to make a similar career shift.